 How to Know if a Child Needs to Gain Weight

-If, on the other hand, you have a child who’s fallen off of their own growth curve for a length of time (sometimes kids fall off at one check up and then are fine at the next, so I’d urge you not to rush into this), is going through a medical issue where they have a more limited diet, or you’re looking for nutritious ways to add more sustenance to their food—to help them stay fuller longer—then these foods should help.
+If, on the other hand, you have a child who’s fallen off of their own growth curve for a length of time (sometimes kids fall off at one checkup and are then fine at the next, so I’d urge you not to rush into this), is going through a medical issue where they have a more limited diet, or you’re looking for nutritious ways to add more sustenance to their food—to help them stay fuller longer—these foods should help.

 Food for Toddlers to Gain Weight

-Here are some of the best high calorie and fat foods that are great sources of nutrition too.
+Here are some of the best high-calorie and high-fat foods that are great sources of nutrition too.